-- not seek to communicate/make contact or respond to contact with pupils outside of the purposes of their work - not give out their personal details - use only equipment and Internet services provided by the school or setting - follow their school / setting's Acceptable Use policy - ensure that their use of technologies could not bring their employer into disrepute children for example, e-mail address, home or mobile telephone numbers, details of web based identities.
+Staff should not give their personal contact details to children for example, e-mail address, home or mobile telephone numbers, details of web-based identities.
 If children locate these by any other means and attempt to contact or correspond with the staff member, the adult should not respond and must report the matter to their manager.
 The child should be firmly and politely informed that this is not acceptable.